 We welcome your interest in ophthalmological research activities.
 We encourage medical students, surgical trainees and young investigators to establish mentoring relationships with our faculty members.

-If you are interested in research activities or collaboration opportunties within our department, please contact M. Cristina Kenney, MD, PhD, to learn more about laboratory research opportunities and Baruch Kuppermann, MD, PhD, to learn about clinical research opportunities.
+If you are interested in research activities or collaboration opportunities within our department, please contact M. Cristina Kenney, MD, PhD, to learn more about laboratory research opportunities and Baruch Kuppermann MD, PhD, to learn about clinical research opportunities.